Dozens Dead, Hundreds Injured As Tsunami Strikes Indonesia

 — Global News Network (@GlobalNews77) December 23, 2018

 Twitter user David Lipson posted a video purportedly showing the moment the tsunami surprised everyone and crashed into a band identified as Seventeen while they were in the middle of performing.
 You can see the powerful tsunami plow through the wall of the tent behind the band, ultimately scattering the band members and washing them away.
 You can see the people in the audience panicking as they tried to flee the area.
-Lipson is the Indonesia correspondent for ABC.
+Lipson is the Indonesia correspondent for ABC News.

 The 1,000-foot-high volcano has been active since June and has been under observation by scientists.
 Authorities zoned off an area around the crater measuring 1.2 miles in circumference to try and keep people away and safe.
 But apparently no one expected this.